 So you’re up to par for now, but Drone Racing is a sport that is constantly changing and updating.
 This technology is getting More sophisticated and advancing fast.
 New drones are sure to come.

 The next development will probably be around developing a VR Drone, Hobbyists are already flying 360 camera rigs (Ricoh Theta 360 camera) and posting the results on utube.

 As better VR Drones hit the market, users will be able to experience the thrill of drone racing.

-WHO KNOWS….
 Meanwhile, find some friends and start experiencing the excitement that Drone Racing has to offer.